-In the city you can feel a very special energy that all the danger around creates.
+In the city, you can feel the very special energy that all the danger around creates.
 An active volcano Vesuvius as a landmark of the city makes you live in a moment in these old streets and appreciate the beauty of life in its vulnerability.

 The first feelings of danger I got on the streets, as the traffic made my heart pump a bit faster.
-Everyone drives where they find a way to go, the vespas pass by with some extra speed, at times even in impossible places.
-Here is a short video I took that shows how the traffic lights, or the lack of them, work.
-Quite well actually, everyone can move by the same rules.
+Everyone drives where they find a way to go, the Vespas pass by with some extra speed, at times even in impossible places.

-In the middle of all this I really started feeling to live in that exact moment.
+In the middle of all this, I really started feeling to live in that exact moment.
 And when talking about this, we cannot skip food.
-Napoli is most known of its pizza and pasta but there are so many other local specialties.
+Napoli is most known for its pizza and pasta but there are so many other local specialties.
 Such as fresh mozzarella.

-As in any at least a bit touristic place, also in Naples area you should follow the locals to find the best and most original food, such as this restaurant ‘Zona A’ in Pozzuoli.
+As in any at least a bit touristic place, also in the Naples area, you should follow the locals to find the best and most original food, such as this restaurant ‘Zona A’ in Pozzuoli.

-As another book to recommend, The Officer by Anthony Capella gives the tastes of Campania area by its delicious words.
-It is a novel but written in real frames of history, in the times of second world war.
-Though, just a little warning, after this you cannot resist to book the flights to try all those recipes described in the story.
+As another book to recommend, The Officer by Anthony Capella gives the tastes of the Campania area by its delicious words.
+It is a novel but written in real frames of history, in the times of the second world war.
+Though, just a little warning, after this you cannot resist booking the flights to try all those recipes described in the story.

 Only in a weekend, Naples took its own place in my heart.
 I miss those amazing landscapes, juicy pieces of mozzarella, and the passion that the city and its inhabitants deliver.
 I will really try to adapt the Neapolitan ability to enjoy life to my everyday experiences.